Let me tell you about the very rich. They are different from you and me. – F. Scott Fitzgerald

 CLICK HERE to get both today!

 WOMMA is the best marketing stratagem.

 Word-of-mouth-marketing (WOMMA) positively is THE best way to gain quick access and acceptance to a group or a particular person through an introduction, recommendation or referral.
-This is especially effective when you receive an enthusiastic introduction.
+This dynamic is especially useful when you receive an enthusiastic introduction.
 When someone likes you, knows you and loves your art, they will champion you and your art without prompting.
 The more of your art they buy, the more they become vested in the success of your career.
-A chapter in my aforementioned Guerrilla Marketing for Artists book covers the topic of networking in depth.
+A chapter in my mentioned above Guerrilla Marketing for Artists book covers the topic of networking in depth.
 Networking is where you find new buyers and where asked for and unsolicited referrals come to bolster your art career.

 Here is the truth about marketing and selling success.

-On the direct level, it is a personal business.
+On the primary level, it is a personal business.
 When all else is equal, or even when it’s not, the buyer often gives the business to the person they like the most.
 When I sold trade advertising to Fortune 500 companies, I had tons of competitors.
-Although some represented magazines that were better looking, or they had more subscribers, or more impressive reader statistics.
+Although some represented magazines that were better looking, or they had more subscribers or more impressive reader statistics.
 I was not only able to compete with them – I bested them year after year.

 My magazine was a serious publication and a worthy contender even without my sales ability, but my relationships with my buyers were the key to my dominance over my competitors.
 The more anxious and frustrated they were with my buyers, the more they dug a deep hole for ever getting a bigger share of the annual print advertising budget.
 Personal relationships trump most other buying decisions when the decision is close.
 A competitor may have better art, or a more compelling story, but will still lose to your friendship with your collectors.